Sarah R. Black, Ph.D.

 David R. Brabham, B.S.

 David obtained a B.S. in psychology from the University of Washington.
 He spent time during and after his undergrad researching children’s academic attitudes and self-concept in Dr. Dario Cvencek’s lab at UW’s Institute for Learning and Brain Sciences.
 He is currently a doctoral student in UNO’s applied developmental psychology program, where he works under Drs.
 Sarah Black and Laura Scaramella.
 His research interests include parent-child physiological attunement, as well as parenting consistency's associations with child behavioral outcomes.
 When he’s not working he enjoys music, sports, and arguing about each of those.

 Sarah Butt, M.S.

 Sarah earned her B.A. in Biochemistry from the University of Mississippi in 2017.
-She is currently a Master’s student at the University of New Orleans and will graduate in July 2019.
-In the future, she would like to pursue a career as a clinical psychologist.
+She recently earned her MS in Psychology from UNO.
+In the future, she would like to pursue a career as a school psychologist.
 She is excited to be a part of the BE-RAD lab and research attunement in parent-child dyads.
-She is especially interested in researching the relationship in the parent-child dyads of adopted families.
+She is am interested in studying the intersection of biological and environmental risks that result in behavioral and mood disorders in school-aged children.
 Her non-academic interests include exploring New Orleans, kayaking Bayou St. John, and hanging out with her many pets and houseplants.

 Miranda L. Evans, M.S.